-Mary, Victor's oldest daughter can be found overseeing the downtown operations for the Callewaert family businesses.
+Mary, Victor's oldest daughter, can be found overseeing the downtown operations for the Callewaert family businesses.
 From housekeeper to dining room manager to bike shop attendant to server, Mary has done it all.
-Throughout the year, she stays busy within the company, travelling to Detroit and Chicago, where she is in charge of Ryba's fudge sales at various festivals and shows.
+Throughout the year, she stays busy within the company, traveling to Detroit and Chicago, where she is in charge of Ryba's fudge sales at various festivals and shows.
 Mary, along with the rest of her family, fell in love with Mackinac Island many years ago.
-She gives back to the Island by serving as Resident Park Commissioner, whose main goal is to conserve Mackinac's historical parks and sites.
-Mary is a driven business woman.
+She gives back to the Island by serving as Resident Park Commissioner, whose primary goal is to conserve Mackinac's historical parks and sites.
+Mary is a driven businesswoman.
 She spends most of her time overseeing the operations of Mary's Bistro Draught House.

 General Manager, Alan Sehoyan joined the Island House Hotel team in 2016.
-Alan's path to the Island House has been a remarkable one, highlighted with emphasis on family and hospitality.
-He was introduced to the hospitality and service industries as a teenager at his father's high-end salon and spa in his hometown, Grosse Pointe, Michigan.
-Alan has a long-standing relationship with the hotel industry, as his grandfather was a hotel owner.
-In 1996, he joined the Peace Corps, where he helped build and create an Eco-tourism Lodge in Papua New Guinea.
-When he returned to the U.S., he answered an ad for a window washer at the Bay Harbor Village Hotel in Petoskey, Michigan.
-Alan noticed this hotel was missing a very important amenity; concierge service.
+Alan was introduced to the hospitality industry as a teenager at his father's high-end salon and spa in his hometown, Grosse Pointe, Michigan.
+In 1996, he joined the Peace Corps, where he helped build and create an eco-tourism lodge in Papua New Guinea.
+When he returned to the states, he answered an ad for a window washer at the Bay Harbor Village Hotel in Petoskey, Michigan.
+Alan noticed this hotel was missing an essential amenity; concierge service.
 They hired him not as a window washer, but as the concierge.
-His hard work, dedication, and creativity earned him the role of General Manager just three short years after joining the company.
-It remains a special place to Alan, as that is where he met his wife, Allison.
-Together they made the move to Mackinac Island 15 years ago where they now live year-round with their two children.
-Alan is involved in numerous projects at Island House Hotel where he can be found doing anything from greeting guests to decorating rooms depending on the season.
-You cannot miss him, he will be sharply dressed, and he always has a smile on his face!
-All that have worked alongside him can attest to his vibrant personality and the pride he takes in exemplary guest service.
+His hard work, dedication, and creativity earned him the role of General Manager just three years later.
+It was here that he met his wife, Allison.
+Together they moved to Mackinac Island, where they live year-round with their two children.

-Since 2013, Executive Chef Phil Kromer has been hand crafting signature dishes in our prized dining room, the 1852 Grill Room.
-A graduate of Culinary Institute of America of Hyde Park, New York, he has a passion for how food affects people.
+Since 2013, Executive Chef Phil Kromer has been handcrafting signature dishes in our prized dining room, the 1852 Grill Room.
+A graduate of the Culinary Institute of America of Hyde Park, New York, he has a passion for how food affects people.
 Chef Phil has worked in a diverse range of restaurant atmospheres, such as fine dining, breweries, barbecue joints, large resorts, and finally, the small-town breakfast restaurant where he fell in love with the kitchen.
-From May thru October, he arrives early each morning to prepare breakfast, and in the evening, he checks each dinner entree as they leave the kitchen ensuring that they are consistently perfect.
+From May through October, he arrives early each morning to prepare breakfast, and in the evening, he checks each dinner entree as they leave the kitchen, ensuring that they are consistently perfect.
 His attention to detail has gained him the respect of many coworkers, locals, and guests.
-Chef Phil met his wife Megan while working at Hotel Iroquois in the early 1990s.
-Married in 2000, they have two boys together and they reside on Mackinac Island year-round.
+Chef Phil met his wife, Megan, while working at Hotel Iroquois in the early 1990s.
+Married in 2000, they have two boys together, and they reside on Mackinac Island year-round.

 Les Parrish is the chief confectioner at Ryba’s Fudge.
 He grew up in East Lansing, spending summers in northern Michigan and working on Mackinac Island.
 After meeting his wife, he joined the family business and learned how to make fudge.
 He now oversees all of the candy production for Ryba’s Fudge Shops.